 Alright, and now onto how you should care for your freshly cut forget me nots.

 Keep Soil Moist – Forget-me-nots love moist soil.
 Never allow them to dry out.
 Watering with a soaking hose or drip irrigation makes the watering process the easiest.
 Apply slow releasing balanced all-purpose granular fertilizer at least once per season.
 Early spring is the ideal time.
 Avoid over fertilizing.
 Use the recommended application rate.

 Generally, these plants are ground cover plants.
 Pruning and shaping can be difficult.
 Control their growth by removing them in places where they are not supposed to extend and shape them into your desired landscape bed designs.

 Diseases and insects are not too common.
 In some cases, aphids tend to affect new foliage growth.
 Control aphids naturally with applications of insecticidal soap sprays.
-Keep an eye out for Flea beetles which often infest Forget me nots and puncture the leaves.
+Keep an eye out for Flea beetles, which often infest forget me nots and puncture their leaves.

-Forget-me-nots create offer a soft beauty to gardens.
-They are easy to maintain and do well when planted them in rich soil and kept well watered.
+Forget-me-nots offer a soft beauty to gardens.
+They are easy to maintain and do well when planted in rich soil and kept well watered.

 Forget-me-nots have been a symbol of eternal love since the dawn of time.
 They are perfect to include in a floral arrangement for your husband or wife, and even your best friends.
 They are a symbol that you will never forget them and treasure each and every moment you’ve spent with them.

 Our guided experience helps you send a one-of-a-kind arrangement perfect for every occasion.